 Special Information for International Applicants

 Ithaca College encourages international students to apply and values the cultural diversity they bring to the campus community.
-The Office of International Programs provides cultural adjustment counseling, orientation to the United States, immigration assistance, and other support services.
+The Office of International Programs provides cultural adjustment support, orientation to the United States, immigration and visa assistance, and other support services.
+For more information, please visit the Office of International Programs website.

 Proof of English Proficiency

 All applicants whose native language is not English are required to submit official results of a test of English proficiency.
-The recommended minimum score is 80 on the TOEFL (Test of English as a Foreign Language), and 6.0 on the IELTS (International English Language Testing).
+The recommended minimum score is 80 on the TOEFL (Test of English as a Foreign Language), 54 on the Pearson Test of English Academic (PTE Academic), 105 on Duolingo English Test and 6.0 on the IELTS (International English Language Testing).
 Applicants who have earned a bachelors degree at a college or university where English is the language of instruction may be exempt from the English proficiency exam requirement.

 All application materials for international students must be received by the individual program deadlines.